Austin Gallery

 • Real leather needs occasional conditioning

-The Watson & Whitely is the recliner to choose when the chair has to look right, not just feel right.
-It uses genuine top-grain leather on the surfaces you actually touch, which sets it apart from the faux-leather field — it feels cooler and more supple, and it develops character with use instead of cracking.
-In a room where a reading chair, art, and good light already do work, this is the recliner that belongs among them.
+The CHITA is the recliner to choose when the chair has to look right, not just feel right.
+It uses genuine leather on the surfaces you actually touch, which sets it apart from the faux-leather field: it feels cooler and more supple, and it develops character with use instead of cracking.
+CHITA is a real furniture company with distribution through Costco and major retailers, not a marketplace-only label, and the build reflects it.

 It pairs that clearance-saving mechanism with a power motor, so you get precise, hold-anywhere recline on top of the leather and the fit.
-The cost is real — it is the priciest chair here — and genuine leather rewards a wipe and an occasional conditioning.
+The cost is real, and genuine leather rewards a wipe and an occasional conditioning.
 If you want the recliner you will not want to replace, this is the one to stretch for.

 Also Great

-The step-up pick — real top-grain leather where you touch it, a power mechanism, and a wall-hugger design that reclines with just inches behind it.
-This is the recliner that looks the part in a considered room and ages into it, rather than reading as a big-box chair.
+The step-up pick: real genuine leather where you touch it, a power mechanism, and a wall-hugger design that reclines with just inches behind it.
+CHITA sells through Costco and major retailers as well as Amazon, and this is the recliner that looks the part in a considered room and ages into it.

 What we don't like

-It is the most expensive chair on this list, and genuine leather asks for a little conditioning over the years to stay supple.
+It is among the most expensive chairs on this list, and genuine leather asks for a little conditioning over the years to stay supple.
 Like any power recliner, it needs an outlet nearby.

 Best Small-SpaceEditor's Choice